Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 Go to the Kubeflow and create a Kubeflow Notebook with all PodDefaults enabled.

-In the Kubeflow notebook run:
+In the Kubeflow notebook run setup-bucket.ipynb to create bucket and upload all files in the documents folder to it.

-- setup-bucket.ipynb
-- setup-opensearch.ipynb
+Run Ingestion pipeline notebook or create a Kubeflow pipeline using ingestion-pipelines.yaml file.

 ### Deploy ML models